 The Missouri State Highway Patrol conducts roadside CMV inspections on roadways throughout the State of Missouri.
 They also conduct inspections at fixed scale facilities throughout the State.
-Additionally, it is MSHP's intention to conduct truck checks in regions with the high crash counties and locations identified.
+Additionally, they conduct truck checks in regions with the high crash counties and locations identified.
 The truck checks are three days in length with 10-20 officers working eight hours per day for a total of 240 hours.
-However, the COVID pandemic may impact the ability to fulfill this intention and the manner in which inspections are conducted.

 The Kansas City Police Department, St. Louis Metropolitan Police Department and St. Louis County Police Department conduct roadside CMV inspections in their respective cities and counties.
 The MCSAP officers and other CMV-trained officers conduct inspections during their normal work shifts as well as during overtime enforcement projects.
-However, the COVID pandemic may impact the manner in which inspections are conducted and any continued civil unrest may impact the agencies' ability to obtain the projected goals as personnel can be reassigned to assist with other patrol efforts when the needs arises.

 The Missouri Department of Transportation - Motor Carrier Services Division conduct driver/vehicle inspections at both motor carrier terminals and destinations.
 They conduct inspections in conjunction with compliance investigations in accordance with FMCSA E-FOTM recommendations.
 Other vehicle inspections are conducted through unannounced random checks and passenger vehicle destination checks.
-However, the COVID pandemic may impact the manner in which inspections are conducted and subsequently the agency's ability to obtain the projected goals.